teedang19/user-manager-backbone/README.md

 user-manager-backbone
 =====================

-my implementation of the User Manager from backbonetutorials.com
+My implementation of the User Manager from backbonetutorials.com

+"If I have seen further, it is by standing on the shoulders of giants."
+Perpetually grateful to those who teach, lead, and share passionately.